alexandershov/IdeaProjects/tools/intellij/features.md

 * Ctrl-Ctrl to "Run anything" (tests/scripts/etc)
 * Ctrl-G to select symbol at the caret.
 Pressing Ctrl-G again will select next occurrence of the symbol with multiple cursors.
+* Cmd-Ctrl-G will select all occurrences of the symbol at the caret with multiple cursors

 ### Debugging